Christopher Rufo: Critical race theory

-Through interviews with Tucker Carlson on Fox News, Rufo reportedly influenced the Trump administration to issue an executive order in 2020 to prohibit federal agencies from having diversity training that addressed topics such as systemic racism, white privilege and critical race theory.
-The administration described such programs as "divisive, anti-American propaganda".
-The ban was revoked by President Joe Biden on his first day in office.
+Through interviews with Tucker Carlson on Fox News, Rufo reportedly influenced the Trump administration to issue an executive order in 2020 to prohibit federal agencies from having diversity training that addressed topics such as systemic racism, white privilege, and critical race theory.
+The administration called such programs "divisive, anti-American propaganda".
+President Joe Biden rescinded the ban on his first day in office.
 Divisions continued at the state level, with Republican legislators putting forward bans on critical race theory.
-Rufo has appeared multiple times on Tucker Carlson Tonight and The Ingraham Angle.
-According to New Yorker writer Benjamin Wallace-Wells, Rufo's story on racially divided bias-training sessions in Seattle was a "phenomenon" that "helped to generate more leaks from across the country" about the contents of courses and diversity training programs.
+Rufo has repeatedly appeared on Tucker Carlson Tonight and The Ingraham Angle.
+According to New Yorker writer Benjamin Wallace-Wells, Rufo's story on racially divided bias-training sessions in Seattle "helped to generate more leaks from across the country" about the contents of courses and diversity training programs.

-According to The Washington Post, Snopes and New York, Rufo has misrepresented contents of diversity training programs and course curricula.
-For example, he falsely claimed that a diversity consultant hired by the U.S. Treasury Department had "told employees essentially that America was a fundamentally white supremacist country", and urged them to "accept their white racial superiority"; however, the diversity consultant had said no such thing.
-Rufo told Fox News that The Washington Post subsequently issued multiple corrections to its reporting on him, including retracting a statement that a diversity seminar in Cupertino, California, referenced by Rufo did not occur.
-The article itself lists as "clarifications" that "[t]his report has been changed to clarify the sequence of events that followed Rufo’s appearance on Fox News last summer.
+According to The Washington Post, Snopes, and New York, Rufo has misrepresented contents of diversity training programs and course curricula.
+For example, he falsely claimed that a diversity consultant the U.S. Treasury Department hired had "told employees essentially that America was a fundamentally white supremacist country" and urged them to "accept their white racial superiority"; the diversity consultant had said no such thing.
+Rufo told Fox News that The Washington Post subsequently issued multiple corrections to its reporting on him, including retracting a statement that a Cupertino, California, diversity seminar Rufo mentioned did not occur.
+The Post wrote, "This report has been changed to clarify the sequence of events that followed Rufo's appearance on Fox News last summer.
 In addition, the story adds a clarification from the Cupertino superintendent that a lesson was presented once before it was canceled."
 New York magazine has also alleged that Rufo misrepresented the contents of internal documents from the Tigard-Tualatin School District in Oregon, which referenced Paulo Freire's Pedagogy of the Oppressed.
-In Rufo's view, the documents incited revolutionary sentiments and assumed that white people were born racist, which he called "textbook cult indoctrination".
-The school district stated that the documents had not been used in formal settings, that Rufo had misquoted the references to Freire, and that he had misconstrued a reference to teachers moving beyond the "belief that you aren't racist if you don't purposely or consciously act in racist ways".
+In Rufo's view, the documents incite revolutionary sentiments and assume that white people are born racist, which he called "textbook cult indoctrination".
+The school district said the documents had not been used in formal settings, that Rufo had misquoted the references to Freire, and that he had misconstrued a reference to teachers moving beyond the "belief that you aren't racist if you don't purposely or consciously act in racist ways".